Cowboy Mounted Shooting

 Working Hunter Warm-Up Rules

 0037 - 3’ Non Pro Working Hunter Warm-Up

 0039 - 2’6” Non Pro Working Hunter Warm-Up

-A. Working Hunter Warm-Up classes will be held in the Celeste Center on Saturday, October 14th.
+A. Working Hunter Warm-Up classes will be held in the Celeste Center on Friday, October 12th and Saturday, October 13th.

 B. Exhibitors must enter the Warm-Up class as a regular Congress class.